Do Insurance Companies Share Information

-Do Insurance Companies Share Information – Generally speaking, the answer is that, yes, insurers do share information.
+Do Insurance Companies Share Information?
+The answer is that, yes, insurers do share information.
 But how do insurance companies share their information?
-It is directly?
-Every insurer subscribes to a service and buys reports that discuss individual insurance claims for pricing purposes.
+Is it directly?
+Every insurer subscribes to a service and buys reports that discuss an individual’s insurance claims for pricing purposes.

-- Motor vehicle report: This compiles the number of car accidents and tickets you have had.
-It helps to inform the insurance companies of your risk factors.
+This compiles the numbers of car accidents and tickets you have had.
+It helps to inform the insurance companies of your risk factor.
 This report is just like the credit report.
 And it follows you from one zip code to another.

 Insurance carriers access customers’ information via independent agencies.
-While they won’t share your details directly, they can make use of various reports to check your risk and determine your costs.
+While they won’t share your personal details with each other directly, they can make use of various reports to check your risk and determine your costs.
 Additionally, if you work with an agent, they would also go into your home state system to check for incidents and tickets.

 Under HIPAA (Health Insurance Portability and Accountability Act), health records with personal details removed can be accessed without restrictions.
 Your health provider can also share your health information with your insurance carrier to determine your insurance cost.
-Insurers can have access to your records during audits.
+And insurers can have access to your records during audits.

 This generally means that insurers have access to your medical data.
 They speak with your doctors, hospitals, and dentists.
-They review your records and share information.
+They review your record and share information with each other.

 Frequently Asked Questions